ebraun68/asymtree/README.md

 Rosenberg, N. A. (2002).
 The probability of topological concordance of gene trees and species trees.
 Theoretical population biology, 61(2), 225-247. https://doi.org/10.1006/tpbi.2001.1568

+In addition to asymtree.pl, I provide a simple perl script called symtree.pl that perfoms the same calculation for a symmetric species tree.
+It was not used in Tiley et al. (2020) because the Gallus species tree is asymmetric, but it is provided because it may be useful to others.

+symtree.pl is used in the same way as asymtree.pl.
+Obviously, the values for T2 and T3 are mapped onto the species tree in a different manner (because the topology is different).
+In the case of symtree.pl they map onto the tree as follows:

+(((A,B):T3+T2, (C,D)):T2)

+If you have a rooted four-taxon species tree with coalescent branch lengths simply use the shorter branch length as T2 and set T3 to the longer branch length minus T2.

 -----------------------------------------
 "perfect_sites.pl" is a simple program that extracts "perfect sites" from a relaxed phylip format input file (assumed to comprise only the parsimony informative sites).
 We define perfect sites as